conbojs/conbo/README.md

 * `_privatePropertyAndMethodNames` are user defined properties and methods used within the current class only, prefixed with an underscore
 * `__internalPropertyAndMethodNames` are prefixed with a double underscore to indicate that they are for internal use by the framework only
 * `CONSTANT_VALUES` are all upper case, with words separated using an underscore
+* `@Decorators` are camel case with an initial capital letter, following the naming convention used for similar metadata and annotations in other languages

 Wherever possible, file names should match their contents, for example `ClassName.js`, `methodName,js` or `IInterfaceName.ts`.